GiorgiMakharadze/Incomplete-brand-shop-nextjs-typescript/README.md

 ## How To Install and Run

-Go to Netlify Link or Download files and in terminal write npm install --force and than npm run dev.
+Download files and in terminal write npm install --force and than npm run dev.